C O R A L I E C H E V A L L I E R

-I am a behavioural scientist studying the evolutionary and cognitive determinants of social cognition.
-I have mainly focused on the way motivational factors affect people’s social cognition.
-More recently I have worked on the way stress, environmental harshness, and uncertainty impact a range of social and non-social decisions:
+I am a cognitive scientist studying the evolutionary and cognitive determinants of social cognition.
+I have mainly focused on the way motivational factors affect people’s social behaviours.
+I am especially interested in the way stress, environmental harshness, and uncertainty impact a range of decisions:

 The central hypothesis behind my work is that environmental and motivational factors alter individuals’ minds in significant ways and should be targeted upstream to improve people’s lives.